(MOST RECENTLY UPDATED: 09/22/2024)

 Should the minor concern not be resolved to the supervisor’s satisfaction within remediation efforts and a reasonable time frame, then the minor concern is presented to the ITC for a determination of whether the concern has crossed the threshold to a major concern.
 Certainly, all program actions are done above board and with transparency; the intern is informed and involved in all steps within this process.

-A major concern in intern functioning/performance is generally defined as a deficiency which is a violation of law or substantial ethical boundary crossing, has a substantial negative impact on clients, LSPS, and our profession.
+A major concern in intern functioning/performance is generally defined as a deficiency which is a violation of law or substantial ethical boundary crossing, and has a substantial negative impact on clients, LSPS, and our profession.
 A major concern could also be a minor concern that has been refractory to necessary change.
 The severity of the concern, the intent of the intern that is associated with the concern, the outcome or potential outcome of the line crossing, and the potential impact on the profession as perceived through the public’s eye are factors considered when making the determination whether a concern has become major.
 A major concern tends to be a wrong-doing that is either unlikely to respond to relatively brief dialogue with the supervisor or has not fully responded to such discussion.
 Corrective remedial strategies are likely to be involved in their complexity and time commitment.
 It is a line crossing that is seen as major by the primary clinical supervisor and the ITC.
 All major concerns are noted on the Intern Quarterly Review document.
 It is the supervisor and ITC that make the determination that a complaint has become or is major.
 This determination is made within one week of the supervisor submitting the Program Complaint form to members of the ITC.

 At the time the ITC and supervisor determine the complaint is major this group determines whether the IPC form is to be filed with APPIC and consultation requested.
 If the determination is made to contact APPIC then within three days of this determination the APPIC office will be contacted by the supervisor to begin the process.
 The intern shall be notified of this decision by the supervisor within three days of the decision.
 At that point, the intern will be an active participate in the consultation process.
 If possible, major concerns will be addressed for remediation as the ideal is for the intern to learn from mistakes.